SametHope/Rapid-Localization/README.md

 # Rapid Localization

 Rapid Localization is an efficient and lightweight Unity plugin that simplifies adding localization to applications.
-It requires minimal setup while offering a comprehensive set of features that absolutely surpasses its size.
+It requires minimal setup while offering a comprehensive set of features that absolutely surpass its size.

 ## Features